jonathanhines/sermonClock/README.md

 Clone the repository into your web root and issue `bower install`

-Then copy the sample files in the data directory to remove the 'sample' from their file names and make sure they are writable by the web server.
+Make a folder called `data` in the repository root and make it writeable by the web user.

-There is a sample .htaccess file in that folder that will give you some ideas on how you can make the admin page password protected if you are using an apache2 web server with override enabled.
+There is a sample .htaccess file in the `set` folder that will give you some ideas on how you can make the admin page password protected if you are using an apache2 web server with override enabled.